You are currently viewing 4 Best Electric Guitar Strings for Blues

 • Element shield packaging

-The original version of these strings was created in 1962, and many great guitarists like Eric Clapton and Jimmy Page have played them.
+The original version of these strings was created in 1962.
+If Eric Clapton and Jimmy Page have played them, they’re worth a shot.

 They are made of nickel-plated steel wrap wire and a tin-plated high-carbon steel core.